Summer Internships

 Program Overview:

-The UCSP is a 9-week rigorous summer research enrichment program that starts June 3, 2021 and ends July 30, 2021.
+The UCSP is a 9-week rigorous summer research enrichment program.
 The program is open to students from any accredited university in the United States and is designed specifically for undergraduate students with an interest in clinical/epidemiologic research, with an eventual goal of MD, PhD, or MD-PhD degrees.
 Preference will be given to non-graduating college students.
 At this time, we are not accepting graduate or post-baccalaureate students.

 Eligibility: